Left Bloc: Martins' leadership (2012–2023)

-Mortágua's leadership (2023–present)
+Mortágua's leadership (2023–2025)

 On 14 February 2023, Catarina Martins announced she would leave the Left Bloc's leadership.
 In the 13th Convention of the Left Bloc, on 27 and 28 May 2023, Mariana Mortágua, one of the party's most well known deputies, was elected as the party coordinator with 83% of the votes.

 After the resignation of António Costa, the Left Bloc expected to gain seats and increase their voting share.
 Despite that, in the 2024 legislative election, the Left Bloc achieved a very similar result, keeping their five seats.
 Following that poor result, and in light of Luís Montenegro's victory, Mariana Mortágua led negotiations with the remaining parties on the left (PS, PCP, LIVRE and PAN) in order to build an alternative to the incoming right-wing government.

 In January 2025, a scandal broke out when it was revealed that, among other party workers laid off after the poor results of the 2022 election, were two breastfeeding mothers, with Mariana Mortágua apologizing for the mistake of the previous leadership.
 This sparked outrage, with the members of internal opposition, led by Pedro Soares, resigning from the political commission.

 In the 2025 legislative election, the Left Bloc took inspiration from the results of Die Linke in that year's German election, nominating the party's founders as heads of lists in strategic constituencies (Francisco Louçã in Braga, Luís Fazenda in Aveiro and Fernando Rosas in Leiria), using canvassing in campaigning for the first time in Portugal and investing in social media during the campaign.
 Despite that, the party suffered its worst result ever, winning 2% of the popular vote, its lowest ever, and electing only one member to the Assembly.
 The party lost more than half of its 2024 voters, falling to 125,808 total votes.

 Following the election, Mortágua became the single deputy from the party.
-In September 2025, in the run up to that year's local elections, she took part in the Freedom Flotilla, intending to distribute aid to the Gaza Strip, where she was detained by the Israeli government.
+In September 2025, in the run up to that year's local elections, she took part in the Global Sumud Flotilla, intending to distribute aid to the Gaza Strip, where she was detained by the Israeli government.
 During this time, she was replaced in parliament by Andreia Galvão.
 In the 2025 local elections the Left Bloc lost three of its four city councillors, electing a single one in Lisbon under the PS/L/BE/PAN coalition and lost almost all of its local representation, despite the many coalitions made between BE, LIVRE and PAN all across the country.